michalsindelar/movement-visualization/app/README.md

 >Note: To use a different preprocessor, replace `build-css` and `watch-css` commands according to your preprocessor’s documentation.

-Now you can rename `src/Home.css` to `src/Home.scss` and run `npm run watch-css`.
+Now you can rename `src/Home.css` to `src/Home.scss` and run `npm drawVisualization watch-css`.
 The watcher will find every Sass file in `src` subdirectories, and create a corresponding CSS file next to it, in our case overwriting `src/Home.css`.
 Since `src/Home.js` still imports `src/Home.css`, the styles become a part of your application.
 You can now edit `src/Home.scss`, and `src/Home.css` will be regenerated.

 To share variables between Sass files, you can use Sass imports.
 For example, `src/Home.scss` and other component style files could include `@import "./shared.scss";` with variable definitions.